Univar Canada

 Univar Solutions Canada is the Canadian subsidiary of Univar Solutions Inc. and one of the largest industrial chemical distributors in Canada.
-The company operates six main warehouses across Canada and has corporate offices in Richmond and Calgary.
+The company operates seventeen main warehouses across Canada.

 Univar Solutions Canada is a distributor for many of the world's top chemical manufacturers in a wide variety of industries, including chemical manufacturing, food and beverage, mining, oil and gas production, water treatment, and pharmaceutical.

 Univar Solutions is a member of Responsible Distribution Canada.